This page last updated 21 Nov 2007

 Two Marines from Peking, Donald Marshall and George Stone, escaped the original move to Woosung in January of 1942, but were recaptured.
 See Jerold Story Escapes above for more details.

 Four North China Marines escaped from Woosung in March of 1942 and were recaptured in April.
 These men were Connie Battles, Charles Brimmer, Charles Stewart, and Jerold Story.
 Upon their recapture they were imprisoned in Ward Road Jail in Shanghai.
 In October of 1944 Jerold Story escaped from Ward Road Jail successfully.
-Brimmer and Stewart were part of this escape attempt as a second group going over the wall at the same time and were apparently re-captured within hours or the next day.
+Brimmer and Stewart were part of this escape attempt as a second group going over the wall at the same time.
+This group was immediately re-captured.
 In January of 1945 they were sent to Nanking, August of 1945 to Peking, 18 August of 1945 transferred to Fengtai civilian camp, and reached by US forces on 23 August 1945.
 Battles was too ill to participate in the Oct 1944 escape attempt.
 I am assuming the information on the recapture and Aug 23, 1945 rescue of Brimmer and Stewart based on information about Commander Cunningham from Wake, who was part of their escape attempt.
 It appears Battles was also at Nanking in August 1945.
 I have seen a letter written by Charles Brimmer to Francis Plog in which Brimmer states the details of his attempted escape from Ward Road in Oct 1944 were not as portrayed in the book Officially Dead as written about Commander C. D. Smith, Commander John Wooley, and Corporal Story.
 (This is undoubtedly because the book was written in 1945, before the war was over.
 Details were changed in the story in order not to put any one still under Japanese control at risk.)
 These 3 individuals successfully returned to US forces in Chungking.
-Brimmer, Stewart, Sgt Coleson, PhM1st Brewer, and Commander Cunningham were not successful in their escape attempt at the same time.
 Brimmer received a life sentence in prison from the Japanese authorities for this second attempt.
 Stewart, Brewer, and Coleson each got eight years.
-(See Corporal Story and his two escapes above)(Connie Battles suffered for years from epileptic seizures caused by a blood clot on his brain which was a result of the beatings he received.)
-NCM Richard Huizenga and James McBrayer escaped from the train while the prisoners were being moved from Kiangwan to Fengtai and then Japan in May of 1945.
-With them were Wake Island Marines John McAlister and John Kinney and Flying Tiger pilot Lewis Bishop.
-They successfully reached US forces together.
-Wake Island civilians Bill Taylor and Jack Hernandez escaped from the train on a separate night.
-Hernandez broke his leg and was recaptured.
-Taylor reached Communist forces, then US forces.
-Douglas A. Bunn may have escaped from Ward Road Jail in May or June 1945 during a bombing raid.
-Was immediately recaptured (he had a broken leg) and eventually sent to Fengtai.
-Finally rescued there by US forces.
-(See details at report on Ward Road Jail on the page POW Camps holding North China Marines.)
+Sources vary on the exact sentencing.

 Deaths